NREL/EnergyPlus/doc/src/docs/EngineeringReference/07-Daylighting.md

 <div>\[{P_v} = \frac{{\int {P(\lambda ){E_s}(\lambda )V(\lambda )d\lambda } }}{{\int {{E_s}(\lambda )V(\lambda )d\lambda } }}\]</div>

-where <div img="image964.txt">\({E_s}(\lambda )\)</div>is the solar spectral irradiance function and <div img="image965.txt">\(V(\lambda )\)</div>is the photopic response function of the eye.
+where <span>${E_s}(\lambda )$</span>is the solar spectral irradiance function and <span>$V(\lambda )$</span>is the photopic response function of the eye.
 The default functions are shown in Table 29 and Table 30.
 They can be overwritten by user defined solar and/or visible spectrum using the objects Site:SolarAndVisibleSpectrum and Site:SpectrumData.
 They are expressed as a set of values followed by the corresponding wavelengths for values.

 If a glazing layer has optical properties that are roughly constant with wavelength, the wavelength-dependent values of *T<sub>i,i</sub>* , *R<sup>f</sup><sub>i,i</sub>* and *R<sup>b</sup><sub>i,i</sub>* in Eqs. to can be replaced with constant values for that layer.